 - Modular e-commerce suite to add Instacart features to an existing website

 Wave Grocery builds powerful, omnichannel e-commerce solutions specifically for grocery stores.
-Though they are a standalone solution, they offer extremely sophisticated and branded websites, mobile apps, and more — creating experiences that rival any big chain.
+Though they are a standalone solution, they offer sophisticated and branded websites, mobile apps, and more — creating experiences that rival any big chain.

 - Smart product replacement features and location directories to speed up the fulfillment process